chappjc/dcrspy/README.md

 and responding when a new block is detected via a notifier registered with dcrd.

-by Jonathan Chappelow (chappjc)

-Borrowing logging and config file facilities, plus much boilerplate from main.go, from on dcrticketbuyer, by the Decred developers

 ## Types of Data

 Two types of information are monitored: